kickstandproject/ripcord/doc/source/devref/development.environment.rst

 .. note::

-  This document originates from the OpenStack Nova project.
-Since we also use the same toolset for testing, we can also use some of their documentaion.
+  This document's look and feel originates from the OpenStack Nova project.
+Since we also use a similar toolset for testing, we can also use some of their documentaion.
 We have obviously made changes that only affect our project but we credit the OpenStack project for the original [#f1]_.

 This page describes how to setup a working Python development environment that can be used in developing ripcord on Ubuntu.
 These